-According to the Annual Global CEO Survey – The majority of CEOs would rather upskill and retain existing staff members rather than rehire or outsource.
-One question posed though, is how we effectively upskill our teams while ensuring we keep our staff engaged and eager to develop within the company.
+According to the Annual Global CEO Survey, the majority of CEOs would rather upskill and retain existing staff than rehire.
+One question posed though, is how we effectively upskill our teams.
+Also whilst ensuring we keep our staff engaged and eager to develop within the company.

-Learning methods adopted over recent years tend to lean towards Online Learning and there are many reasons why this method works.
+Learning methods adopted over recent years tend to lean towards Online Learning.
+In addition, there are many reasons why this method works.
 However, staff development is more than just completing a few online courses and quizzes.
-Without recognising the need for a holistic approach to a staff member’s journey, it can cause a disconnect between staff and the organisation they work for.
+Without recognising the need for a holistic approach to a staff member’s journey, it can cause a disconnect between staff and the organisation they work for, for instance.

 Frustrations some learners can experience with eLearning